hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/outputs.html.md

 ## When to use outputs

 TODO: Can we get some recommendations about when folks should use Terraform outputs vs. when they can just use what's available in their programming language?

-Outputs are also necessary to share data from a child module to the root module.
+You should use outputs when you want to share data from a child module to the root module.
+ADD MORE.

+-> You may need to use [tokens](/fundamentals/tokens.html) to convert your programming language types to the appropriate types for a Terraform configuration.

 ## Define Outputs